-Six Similar Goals: These are common goals whether you are mediating or litigating your divorce.
+Six Similar Goals: These are common goals whether you are in Mediation or Litigation to resolve your divorce.

 - Distribution of Property (Assets and Liabilities) (Marital and Non-Marital)

 - Child Custody and Parenting Time (Commonly referred to as a Parenting Plan)

 - Resolve Income Tax and Health Insurance Issues.

 - Put the agreement in writing and sign it.